What kind of writing and art are you looking for?

 When will I hear back?

 We’re an undergraduate publication, which means we’re subject to the whims of professors and the academic calendar.
 We do our best to respond within three months, and if we don’t respond to you in that time, please be patient with us!
 We try to ensure that every piece receives a good read.

 Should I submit to Collision?

 Yes!
-We accept submissions from Aug.
-27 to Feb.
-22. If you submit outside of our reading period, your piece will not be considered.
+We will be accepting submissions from August 29, 2022 until February 24, 2023.
+If you submit outside of our reading period, your piece will not be considered.